-In this seminar you will receive systematic and targeted instruction on how to derive the relevant user needs and user requirements from the usability context as well as how to prioritise them.
+- In this seminar you will learn to derive and prioritise relevant user needs and user requirements systematically and purposefully from the context of use.

 The content of the seminar is based on the curriculum of the International Usability and User Experience Qualification Board (UXQB®).

 - You will gain a comprehensive overview of the methods of context of use analysis, identification of requirements and derivation of user requirements.

 - Through numerous accompanying exercises during the seminar, you will learn to apply these methods independently.